Why food freezes in your refrigerator — and how to stop it

-Have you ever put milk, fruit, meat or other items into your refrigerator, only to discover that your fridge is freezing your food?
+Have you ever put milk, eggs, fruit, vegetables, meat or other items into your refrigerator, only to discover that your fridge is freezing food?
 While this problem is somewhat rare, it can happen – and when it does, you’re left with food that needs to be thawed.
 If you need help preventing this issue, our guide provides solutions.

-Why is my refrigerator freezing food?
+Why is my refrigerator freezing everything?

-The optimum temperature range for storing fresh food is between 38 - 40 degrees Fahrenheit.
+The optimum refrigerator temperature range for storing fresh food is between 38 - 40 degrees Fahrenheit.
 If your food is freezing, then it is possible that your fridge’s temperature setting was accidentally set too low.
 This is a common problem that can lead to your refrigerator freezing food.

 The seals around your refrigerator and freezer doors help keep cold air in.
 If one or both of these seals are leaking, your refrigerator will work harder to maintain a constant temperature.
 Unfortunately, this can lead to a refrigerator that’s too cold – and frozen food.

-Check your refrigerator’s door seals
+Check your refrigerator’s door gasket